10. Jul. 2014

 Statistical noise levels LN are commonly used for environmental noise monitoring, such as road traffic or community noise assessments.
 In these applications, noise levels fluctuate significantly over time, and level statistics help to better understand what's going on.

-For example L90 describes the level which was exceeded for 90% of the time.
+For example, L90 describes the level which was exceeded for 90% of the time.
 That is, for 90% of the time for the period measured, the noise level was at least above the L90 level.
-The L90 level is often used as approximation of the background noise level.
+The L90 level is often used as an approximation of the background noise level.
 On the other side of the scale, L01 describes the level which was exceeded for only 1% of the time.
 That is, for 1% of the time for the period measured, the noise level was at least above the L01 level.
-The L01 level is sometimes used as approximation of the maximum level Lmax.
+The L01 level is sometimes used as an approximation of the maximum level Lmax.

 To demonstrate visually how LN values are calculated, the following chart explains the L10 level.

 The XL2 samples the selected input values once every millisecond and stores each result.
 To optimize the memory required to store this much data, values are rounded (e.g. to 1 dB) and then only the number of occurrences of a certain value is stored (and not the value itself).
 The memory which stores the occurrence is called the "class" and the rounding of the input value the "class width".